filipeqm94/authentication-tutorial/README.md

 #### Notes:

-- Users passwords have been encrypted, but secret variable and database url are still visible
+- User's password have been encrypted, but secret variable and database url are still visible

 ### Part 2

 - [x] Install "dotenv" package
 - [x] Change secret variable and database url
 - [x] Hide secret variable and database url inside .env file

+#### Notes:

+- If someone gets a hold of the secret variable they can easily decrypt the password

+## Level 3

+- [x] Install md5 package
+- [x] Utilize md5 to Hash user's passwords

+#### Notes:

+- There are methods to find and decode commonly used passwords and hack users with that method, if a hacker gains access to the database.